AbhinavOmprakash/pretty-timeit/README.md

 using a List comprehension | 0.6186622999999999
 using two lists            | 1.0627897000000002
 ```
-Note that the functions are ordered as they were defined
+Notice that the functions are ordered as they were defined
 and not by execution time.